 Alternatively press both side buttons at once to pause or resume.

-If you wish then you can use the Shortcuts option on the Commands settings to configure different gestures to perform different commands.
-So you could set up a different gesture to pause the app, or you could make pressing both side buttons do some other operation instead of pausing the app.
+If you wish then you can use the Shortcuts screen in the Commands settings to configure a different gesture to pause the app, or you could make pressing both side buttons do some other operation instead of pausing the app.

 To change the data screen swipe left or right.
 This will show the next or previous screen of data.
 When a map is visible then swipe below the map or it will pan the map.

-Auto-Rotation will rotate the screen according to the direction of your travel.
+By default the map will be rotated according to the compass.
 Tap the red compass in the bottom right of the map to switch between "North Up" and "Auto-Rotation".

-Note: Apple Watches prior to the Series 5 do not have a compass, so the orientation is calculated from your changing position.
+Note: Apple Watches prior to the Series 5 do not have a compass, so the orientation is calculated from your direction of travel.
 This means that the compass will not appear at the start of a workout until you have moved far enough for the app to determine the direction.
+Direction of Travel is also an option in the map settings for watches with a compass.

 The green compass shows the direction back to the start.
 Tap it to see a message describing the distance and direction back to the start of the workout.